-We’re living in a digital world where our visitors are accessing our content through various devices.
+We’re living in a digital world where our visitors are getting content through different devices.
 Below, we’ve included an example of a responsive form.
-These types of forms are designed to be optimized regardless of the size of the screen.
+These types of forms are designed to look great regardless of the size of the screen.
 When creating forms, it’s important to take into account how your form will look to all viewers.

 6. Build trust

 In this example, HubSpot has gone above and beyond to ensure the visitor knows why HubSpot is asking for this information, how it will be used, and what they will get in return.